GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 | **Phase III** | 100 M robots | Hierarchical federation of regional sub-nets |
 | **Phase IV** | Planet-scale | Autonomous global energy settlement fabric |

+The beauty of the Bond Network is that it can play nice as an official reserve currency.

+Truly, that's when the RoboTorq will reach its full potential: when governments decide, one by one, that they really can do their administrative and judicial duties better when the people take care of themselves financially.

+In those cases, why not invest in large infrastructure?

+For governments that do want to explicitly work in tandem a bond network as an official monetary system, they may wish to keep archives.

 Between Phases I and late II to early III, the author suggests the following physical infrastructure be considered:
 - Deep Underground Military Bunkers to house primary data centers, powered by geothermal until fusion comes online, if it does.
-- Blockchain backups stored in redundant starship orbital data centers.
+- Ledger backups stored in redundant starship orbital data centers.
 - Connect the two with Starlink.

 Ambitious?
 Yes, but also resilient.